SaraNageeb/meta-frontend/javascript/6- Javascript Arrays/14- Array Some.md

-# Array Map Overview
+# Array Some Overview
-The Array.map() method allows you to iterate over the array and modify its elements using a callback function.
-The callback function will be executed on each of the array elements.
+This method check if at least one of array’s item passed the condition.
+If passed, it return ‘true’ otherwise ‘false’.

 ***